isc-projects/kea/doc/guide/config-backend.rst

 complexity of this feature and the development time constraints.
 This feature will evolve over time and the new capabilities will be added in subsequent releases.
-In this section we present the capabilities and limitations of the CB in the current Kea 1.6.0 release:
+In this section we present the capabilities and limitations of the CB in the Kea 1.6.0 release:

 -  Kea CB is supported for the MySQL database only.